andrefaraujo/videosearch/README.md

 Our implementation has been tested on Linux (Ubuntu) and Mac OS.

-For any questions or issues, please get in touch through github or using the contact information mentioned above.
+For any questions or issues, feel free to get in touch.

 ## Quick start